The Future of Online Luxury Retail

 Closely intertwined with the market penetration of artificial intelligence, the adoption of voice-controlled eCommerce is enabling consumers to make ad-hoc and spontaneous purchase decisions in a new shopping environment.

 Voice commerce means that a customer’s voice is used as a new user interface.
 This is a new platform for interacting with services.

-By 2020, half of all online searches will use voice or image search rather than text.
-“More efficient and often more convenient than typing, voice-based interfaces are ramping quickly and creating a new paradigm for human-computer interaction,” predicts Mary Meeker of KPCB, a venture capital firm that specialises in tech investments.
+Half of all online searches use voice or image search rather than text.
+“More efficient and often more convenient than typing, voice-based interfaces are ramping quickly and creating a new paradigm for human-computer interaction,” says Mary Meeker of KPCB, a venture capital firm that specialises in tech investments.
 Voice commerce is indeed providing a frictionless customer experience, with purchase completed as a single conversational stream rather than multiple clicks on a website.

 With Google Home, Amazon Echo, and Apple HomePod, affluent customers are now buying luxury products without the need to visit a website or a retail store.
 As voice commerce becomes more sophisticated, we expect these devices to take an increasingly more influencing role in purchase behaviours.
 It is indeed likely that machine learning software will enable voice-based devices to provide purchase recommendations.

 Affluent consumers increasingly expect frictionless and instant luxury experiences.
 With voice-controlled eCommerce, luxury brands are able to deliver services rapidly while also building trust to increases the likelihood for consumers to return in the future.
 As a retail channel, voice assistance provides exceptionally fast and convenient service at a minimal cost and with the capacity to scale effectively.

 - Luxury Emergency?
 Now You Can Get Gucci Delivered in 90 Minutes, by Jeremy Kahn and Robert Williams, Bloomberg, April 2017.